boryanagoncharenko/CssCoco/test.md

 ---
  **Description**: Beware of box model size (rule 1)
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Disallow-IDs-in-selectors)
  **Violations**: In case the ruleset contains the box-sizing property, no warnings are yielded.
-However, if it does not contain the property, a warning should be issued if the any of the following couples of properties are found:
+However, if it does not contain the property, a warning should be issued if any of the following couples of properties are found:
  1. width, border
  2. width, border-left
  3. width, border-right